We’re a British Canoeing Approved Centre

-We invest in staff training to enable our staff to stay up to date with best practice and help them to obtain nationally recognised qualifications.
+We invest in staff training to enable our staff to stay up to date with best practices and help them to obtain nationally recognised qualifications.

-We only employ local staff because they have more experience of our coastline and waters.
+We only employ local staff because they have more experience of kayaking around our coastline.

-BC certifies kayak coaches/instructors through a grading scheme running from level 1 (basic) to level 5 (advanced).
+BC certifies kayak coaches/instructors through a grading scheme.

-BC level 1 coaches can only operate in designated areas.
+BC Sheltered water coaches can only operate in designated areas.
 In Jersey, this means within very sheltered bays.
-Our level 1 coaches are usually found assisting more experienced guides.
+Our sheltered water coaches usually assist more experienced guides.